-Alejandro is an Urban Mobility Associate in the Health and Road Safety practice area of the Ross Center for Sustainable Cities.
-As a subject matter expert in sustainable urban transport he facilitates program management and contributes to the development of WRI's research products.
+Alejandro is an Urban Mobility Manager in the Health and Road Safety practice area of the WRI Ross Center for Sustainable Cities.
+As an industry-level expert in sustainable urban transport he facilitates program management of road safety and urban mobility projects across WRI's global offices, conducts monitoring and impact evaluation of the team's work, and contributes to the development of WRI's research products.
+His work focuses on creating safe, inclusive, and sustainable mobility systems in cities.

 Alejandro holds a B.S. in Environmental Spatial Analysis from the University of North Georgia, and a Master's degree in Urban Planning from New York University.
 Earlier in his career, he was a professional athlete and represented the US Canoe & Kayak National Team for five years.